 The For the People Act, H.R.
-1, is a sweeping democracy reform package that is being reintroduced in the U.S. Congress in January 2021.
+1, is a sweeping democracy reform package that has been reintroduced in the U.S. Congress.

 If passed, this much-needed legislation would enact some of the greatest, most comprehensive improvements our democracy has seen in decades.

-Congress should pass, and once he is sworn in as president, Joe Biden should sign, H.R.
+Congress should pass, and President Joe Biden should sign, H.R.
 1 into law.
 This bill will advance voting rights, strengthen ethics laws, curtail partisan gerrymandering, and decrease the influence of wealthy special interests in our political system.

 The various reforms included in H.R.
 1 are deeply popular and many have already been enacted in states and localities.
 (You can learn more about some of the places that have pioneered these democracy reforms in our DemocracyU project.)